 Fruit and tea go together like the birds and blendbees!

 I get a lot of questions regarding fruits, so I will answer them here:

 - Why don't you have more fruits in your fruit section?
 A common misconception is that if you see pieces of fruit in a tea, that it is what is making that tea taste like that fruit.
 FALSE.
 More than likely you will see "natural flavors" listed on the ingredients underneath the "pieces of strawberry".
 Fruit teas are more often then not being flavored, this is because pieces of fruit are far too mild to add any flavor into the steeped tea.
 ALWAYS check the ingredients of your fruit teas, and try to avoid those that use artificial flavors.
 Next time you're steeping your tea, add a few dried cranberries and see if it made your tea taste like cranberries, I guarantee they won't, and you'll be sad you just wasted those little ruby gems in your tea pot.

 - Are your fruit flavors and extracts artificial?
-No. I wouldn’t drink artificial flavors in my tea, and I don’t want you to either.
-All of my flavors and extracts are natural & organic.
+No. I wouldn't drink artificial flavors in my tea, and I don't want you to either.
+All of my flavors and extracts are natural and organic.

-Can’t wait to see the amazing blends you come up with!
 Are there ingredients you want to see added?
 Any questions on how to make your own tea blend?
 I would love to hear from you!
-Please email me directly at firstname.lastname@example.org.
+Please email me directly at firstname.lastname@example.org

 Sips & Love!